evilsocket/fido/README.md

-                  cmake-cpp : Create a C++ project based on CMake. make-c : Create a C project based on Makefile. make-cpp : Create a C++ project based on Makefile.
+                  cmake-cpp : Create a C++ project based on CMake. make-c : Create a C project based on Makefile. make-cpp : Create a C++ project based on Makefile. make-go : Create a Go project based on Makefile.

 Example
 ==